uwaicl/keypy/README.md

 * Chrystopher Nehaniv

-I am most thankful to all contributers!
+We are most thankful to all contributors!